 - lower back pain or discomfort

-UTIs can also cause kids to wet their pants or the bed, even if they haven't had these problems before.
-Infants and young children may only show nonspecific signs such as fever, vomiting, or decreased appetite or activity.
+UTIs also can cause kids to wet their pants or the bed, even if they haven't had these problems before.
+Infants and very young children may only show nonspecific signs, such as fever, vomiting, or decreased appetite or activity.

 Types of UTIs

 - cystitis: this bladder infection is the most common type of UTI.
 Cystitis occurs when bacteria move up the urethra (the tube-like structure that allows urine to exit the body from the bladder) and into the bladder